Fire and rescue services

 More information:

-If you're both an Australian and Zambian national, local authorities may consider you a Zambian national.
-This limits the consular services we can give if you're arrested or detained.
-Enter and exit on the same passport.
+Local authorities may consider you a Zambian national if you're both an Australian and Zambian national.
+This may limit the consular services we can give if you're arrested or detained.
+You should enter and exit the country using the same passport.

 More information: